Controller Witness API

 Prerequisites

-Before calling this API, the caller must have:
+Before calling this API, the subject must have:

 -